ffund/tcp-ip-essentials/lab0/1-4-working-on-remote-hosts.md

 services                                      100%   19KB 401.3KB/s   00:00
 ```

-Once you are done with this part of the lab , proceed to the [next part](1-5-delete-resources.md).

 **Lab report**: Mistakes with `scp` can be a source of frustration for students, so it's good to know about common errors and what they mean.
 For each of the following SCP commands, can you identify the mistake I made, and explain how to fix it?
 (You can try out these "wrong" commands for yourself - just replace the port number, username, and hostname with the relevant one for your experiment resource.)